Fast, tiny, and friendly code generator that turns your C structs into fully featured JSON serializers/deserializers.

 make benchmark

-All build artifacts are organized under the build/
+All build artifacts are organized under the build/ directory:

-- Main executable
+build/bin/ - Main executable

-- Static libraries
+build/lib/ - Static libraries

-- Example executable
+build/example/ - Example executable

-- Test executables
+build/test/ - Test executables

-- Benchmark executable
+build/benchmark/ - Benchmark executable

 Quick Start